imbo/imbo/docs/installation/configuration.rst

 and must be at least 3 characters long.

 For the private keys you can for instance use a `SHA-256 <http://en.wikipedia.org/wiki/SHA-2>`_ hash of a random value.
-The private key is used by clients to sign requests, and if you accidentally give away your private key users can use it to delete all your images.
+The private key is used by clients to sign requests, and if you accidentally give away your private key users can use it to delete all your images (given it's a read+write key).
 Make sure not to generate a private key that is easy to guess (like for instance the MD5 or SHA-256 hash of the public key).
 Imbo does not require the private key to be in a specific format, so you can also use regular passwords if you want.
 The key itself will never be a part of the payload sent to/from the server.

 Imbo ships with a small command line tool that can be used to generate private keys for you using the `openssl_random_pseudo_bytes <http://php.net/openssl_random_pseudo_bytes>`_ function.
 The script is located in the ``scripts`` directory of the Imbo installation and does not require any arguments: